 Robin McKinley's version, 'The Princess and the Frog', made me realize that I'd never liked the Grimm version because the princess was such a BEASTLY LITTLE SNOT.
-Also, I thought that the introduction of the frog -- his fetching of the lost golden ball -- was lame.
-And I thought it was dumb that the princess didn't realize that he was under a spell -- I mean, come on.
+Also, I thought that the introduction of the frog—his fetching of the lost golden ball—was the worst.
+And I thought it was silly that the princess didn't realize that he was under a spell—I mean, come on.
 DUH.

 "You cannot be a frog," she said stupidly.
 "You must be--under a spell."
 And she found she could spare a little pity from her own family's plight to give to this spell-bound creature who spoke like a human being.

 "Of course," snapped the frog.
 "Frogs don't talk."

 She was silent, sorry that her own pain had made her thoughtless, made her wound another's feelings.

 "I'm sorry," said the frog for the second time, and in the same gentle tone.
 "You see, one never quite grows accustomed."

 She answered after a moment: "Yes.
 I think I do understand, a little."

 "Thank you," said the frog.